-You can also reach out to the SAEM Simulation Academy, the EM Section of the Society for Simulation in Healthcare (SSH), or the EMRA Simulation Committee.
+You can also reach out to the SAEM Simulation Academy, the EM Section of the SSH, or the EMRA Simulation Committee.
 Many of these groups have members who are willing to help mentor residents as they explore this new and exciting field.

 - Okuda Y, Bryson EO, DeMaria S, Jacobson L, Quinones J, Shen B, Levine AI.
 The utility of simulation in medical education: What is the evidence?
 Mt Sinai Journal of Medicine.
 76:330-343.